pranavreddy702/Project-2/README.md

 The user can then save there books in a collection.

 Steps

--set up MVC and make sure it is running
+Set up MVC
+Set up server
+Make database
+Set up the routes
+Make the models